 Scientists are most interested in bioactive peptides, or those that have a beneficial effect on the body and may positively impact human health.

 Different bioactive peptides have different properties.
-The effects they have on the body depend on the sequence of amino acids they contain.
+The effects they have on the body depend on the

 Some of the most common peptide supplements available are:

 - Collagen peptides, which may benefit skin health and reverse the effects of aging.

 - Creatine peptides, which may build strength and muscle mass.

 Some people may take other peptides and peptide hormones to enhance athletic activity.
 However, the World Anti-Doping Agency have banned many of these, including follistatin, a peptide that increases muscle growth.

 - act as antioxidants

 People often use peptides to try to achieve the following effects:

 Collagen is a protein in the skin, hair, and nails.
 Collagen peptides are broken down collagen proteins that the body can absorb more easily.
 Taking collagen peptides may improve skin health and slow the aging process.